-The Edmonds Woodway High School PSO offers several college entrance practice tests throughout the school year.
+The Edmonds Woodway High School PSO and Princeton Review offer several college entrance practice tests throughout the school year.
 These tests give students an opportunity to experience the tests, discover strengths and weaknesses and determine which test they may be most likely to perform well on.
-Testing can be a stressful event for students, we hope that by taking the practice test beforehand, students will feel more confident and perform better on their entrance exams.
+Testing can be a stressful event for students, we hope that by taking the practice test beforehand, students will feel more confident and be more successful with when studying and taking their entrance exams.

-ACT/SAT Practice Test – Test Dates TBD for 2017/18 The ACT or SAT practice test is an opportunity to get a feel for the official test without the score counting towards your college admissions.
+General information about the ACT/SAT Practice Test – The ACT or SAT practice test is an opportunity to get a feel for the official test without the score counting towards your college admissions.
 In addition, it can give you an idea of your strengths and weaknesses before taking the official test.
 Allowing students to concentrate on those areas which need improvement.
 Taking a practice test also familiarizes you with the format and pace of the official test.
 This can remove some of the anxiety surrounding the official test.
 Taking the practice ACT/SAT is a great first step towards preparing for college applications and reaching your goals.

 - SAT – The SAT was recently revised.
 In March 2016, the old SAT was replaced and the practice test your student takes will be the new revised test.
 The new SAT is very similar to the ACT but does contain more math.
 Sections include: Evidence-based reading and writing, math and essay* (optional).